swisscom/mongodb-enterprise-boshrelease/README.md

 This repo is a [BOSH](https://bosh.io) release for deploying MongoDB Enterprise](https://www.mongodb.com/).
 It requires an existing [OpsManager](https://www.mongodb.com/de/products/ops-manager) instalation.

-VMs deployed with this BOSH release will download and run the automation agent version specified in the deployment manifest under `mms-automation-agent.version`.
+VMs deployed with this BOSH release will download and run the latest automation agent version found on OpsManager.
+If a specific version is required it can specified in the deployment manifest under `mms-automation-agent.version`.
 You find the apropriate version information in your OpsManager installation under `Deployments / Agents / Downloads & Settings`.
 Select `Other Linux - TAR` and copy the version string.

 ##### Example: